 When you're trying to convince someone to invest in you, it's best to avoid complaining right off the bat.

-Look, we get it.
-You haven't had a raise in three years despite being an above average employee, and you're ticked off.
-It's understandable.
-But you have to understand that unless you were working at a recession-proof company, times were tough all around.
-Many businesses lost money and lots of employees endured far worse than simply not getting a pay raise.
 If you're going to focus on yourself, make the ask about your strengths and what makes you valuable as an employee.
-Harping on the negative comes off as lazy and self-absorbed -- not the messages you want to be sending to the person who controls the purse strings.
+Harping on the negative can come off lazy and self-absorbed.
+This is not the messages you want to be sending to the person who controls the purse strings.

-Again, you're not telling your employer anything he/she doesn't already know.
+Again, you're probably not telling your employer anything they don't already know.

-Unless you negotiated a performance review or pay raise after a certain amount of time, being in your position one year or two years means nothing.
-Zip.
-Nada.
-Just because you've managed to occupy the same space for a certain amount of time doesn't mean you deserve a raise, and it has no bearing on your performance.
-So, if you go into that office and lead with "Well boss, it's been a year now so I want a raise" you're probably not going to get it.
-Nor should you.
+Unless you negotiated a performance review or pay raise after a certain amount of time, being in your position one year or two years may not guarantee a raise.
+If you go into that office and lead with "Well boss, it's been a year now so I want a raise" you're probably not going to get it.

 Prove yourself, not how long you've been there.

-Keep in mind you're asking your employer to break from the negotiated agreement in order to give you something more.
-Undoubtedly when you ask for more money, your boss will ask you why you think you deserve it.
-If you have no better explanation to offer than "Well, I do what I'm supposed to," then you're in huge trouble.
-And you probably shouldn't have asked for a raise in the first place, because salary increases are for high-performers and those committed to excellence.
+When you ask for more money, your boss will ask you why you think you deserve it.
+If you have no better explanation to offer than "Well, I do what I'm supposed to," then your request will be denied.

 Raises are about what you've done, but they have more to do with what you'll do in the future.
-So, if you've only proven to be a mediocre asset to the company, your boss will be hard pressed to give you anything other than what you've earned.
+If you've only proven to be a mediocre contributor to the company, your boss will be hard pressed to give you anything other than what you've earned.

-These things are a huge deal and they're justifiably at the forefront of your mind, but they don't factor into whether or not you deserve a bump in pay.
+These are significant life events, but they don't necessarily factor into whether or not you deserve a raise.

 Don't ask for a ridiculous amount of money.
 And definitely don't do it in the Dr. Evil voice.

-But seriously, even if you've timed your raise request correctly, focused on your professional accomplishments, left the personal stuff out, and proved to your boss that you're worthy of the investment, eventually you'll be asked the million-dollar question -- how much money do you want?
+If the negotiation is going well, eventually you'll be asked the million-dollar question -- how much money do you want?
 So be prepared.
-The first thing you should do is use our Salary Wizard to look up your job title, plug in your location and see what your job is worth.
 Depending on where you fall in the bell curve, you'll want to tailor your raise request accordingly.
-There are many factors that go into determining how much you should ask for (the financial state of the company, how much revenue you generated, how much money you saved the company, etc), but merit increases are generally in the range of 1% to 5%.
-So, if you're already well paid and you ask for a 30% increase, be prepared for some puzzling looks and the possibility of being laughed out of the room.
+Generally, merit increases are generally in the range of 1% to 5%.
+So, if you're already well paid and you ask for a 30% increase, be prepared for some puzzling looks.

 In short, do your research and then exercise common sense and good judgment.